 The Pomeranian pictured above is Pom bred by Dochlaggie Pomeranians.
-This Pomeranian could be described as having a “baby doll” type head.
+This Pomeranian could be described as a baby doll Pomeranian type head.

-As you can see, this look is similar to teddy bear Pomeranians, having a very short muzzle or nose, but differs with this type of Pomeranian head being dainty in appearance, not being as chunky and broad as the teddy bear faced Pom.
+As you can see, this look is similar to a teddy bear Pomeranian, having a very short muzzle or nose, but differs with this type of Pomeranian head being dainty in appearance, not being as chunky and broad as the teddy bear Pom.

 To guarantee that you get a Pomeranian that matches the breed standard, you should always purchase from an active show breeder of Champions.

 The breed standard demands Pomeranians have double-layered coats.
 The outer layer (aka guard hairs) is long and stronger.
 The inner coat layer is short, soft and dense.
 If the outer coat is trimmed right down to the under coat, it’s likely that the Pom’s coat may never grow back properly.

 Copyright Pomeranian.org.
 All Rights Reserved.